Kids were flailing in a frigid pond, screaming that they would die: ‘Not going to happen today,’ he told them.

 They’d been playing on a frozen pond when the ice suddenly broke and they fell in, their friend told Anthony.
 He knew he had to act fast.

 “They were all screaming they were going to die,” he said.
 “And I told them, ‘No, that’s not going to happen today.
-I’ll get you out.’”
+I’ll get you out.’ ”

 He quickly scanned around for something he could use to reach the kids, who had fallen in about six to eight feet from the edge of the pond.
 When he spotted a broken tree branch on the ground, he grabbed it and extended it across the broken ice.

-“The first kid, a boy, grabbed the stick and I pulled him out,” said Anthony.
+“The first kid, a boy, grabbed the stick and I pulled him out,” Anthony said.
 “But I couldn’t reach the other two.”

 He had no way of knowing when help might arrive, so he said he decided to walk onto the ice with the branch.